labd/commercetools-go-sdk/README.md

 ## Generating code

 To generate code do the following steps:
-- pip install pyyaml
+- `pip install pyyaml`
-- install yq (f.e. brew install yq)
+- install yq (f.e. `brew install yq` on macOS)
-- git clone https://github.com/commercetools/commercetools-api-reference.git in the folder on the same level as the commercetools-go-sdk folder
+- `git clone https://github.com/commercetools/commercetools-api-reference.git` in the folder on the same level as the commercetools-go-sdk folder
-- make generate
+- `make generate`

 ## Service implementation